Botmock/botmock-bot-framework-export/README.md

 # botmock-botframework-export

-This is a script that ports a Botmock project to MS Botframework.
+Port a Botmock project to MS Botframework.

 ## prerequisites